 “The Eden” is a spectacular par 3 design that hails from the 174 yard 11th (High-Hole-In) at the Old Course at St. Andrews.
-The Eden along with the Redan are often considered the two best par 3 designs ever.
+The Eden along with the Redan are often considered the two best par 3 designs in golf.

-The Eden is designed to test of a player’s mid-irons.
+The Eden is designed to test a player’s mid-iron game.
 Typically an Eden hole measures between 160-180 yards.
-In recent years, technological advances have led to courses lengthening the hole to restore the original intent.
+In recent years, technological advances have led to some courses lengthening the hole to restore the original intent.
 The Eden green is well protected and slopes heavily from back to front.
 Eden holes have distinct, deep bunkering protecting the green complex.
 This bunkering includes a left bunker called the “Hill”, a pot bunker on the right the “Strath”, the “Eden” bunker behind the green and the “Cockleshell” or “Shelly” bunker short and right of the green.

 Chicago Golf Club - 13th - 149 yards